 - Rolled oats: The base of these oatmeal breakfast cups.
 Use old-fashioned oats for best texture.
 Substitute quick oats if needed.
 Do not use steel-cut oats.

-- Mixed berries (fresh or frozen): Add color and juicy flavor.
-Use fresh when in season or frozen straight from the bag.
+- Mixed berries (fresh is best): Add color and juicy flavor.
+Use fresh for best results.
+Frozen work but muffins will be more moist.
 Try blueberries, chopped strawberries, raspberries, or even diced apples.

 - Greek yogurt: The game changer.
 Helps the cups set, keeps them moist, and makes this a protein-rich, high fiber breakfast.
 Substitute low-fat Greek yogurt or Skyr for even more protein.